DavidLGoldberg/jum.py/README.md

 		]
 	}

-## Settings

-    {
-	// Can be turned off to potentially improve performance or make less confusing.
-        "use_file_extensions": true
-	}

 ## Notes
-* Works great with or without Vintage.
-With Vintage it's accessible from command, insert mode, or visual mode (cancels highlight for this one).
+* Works great with or without Vintage
+* **Vintage Modes** supported
+  * command mode
+  * insert mode
+  * visual mode (sorry cancels select at the moment)

 ## TODO
-* label all views across windows with for example layout of two column etc.
+* Label all views across windows with for example layout of two column etc.
-* remove unreachable highlights after first character hit (to reduce noise).
+* Remove unreachable highlights after first character hit (to reduce noise).
+* Refer to the issues section for minor details.